OIEIEIO/myCoin-Bitcoin-Wallet-master/README.md

 # How it works

 ```
-From passphrases create privatekey, from private key create pubkey and address.
+From phrases and e-mail create privatekey for better securty, from private key create pubkey and address.
 Wallet's are saved in txt file Bitcoin Wallet.txt or Ethereum Wallet.txt.
 So store them in safe place.

 ```
 # Bitcoin Wallet.txt